dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/new-db.md

 ## Register the context with dependency injection

 Services (such as `BloggingContext`) are registered with [dependency injection](http://docs.asp.net/en/latest/fundamentals/dependency-injection.html) during application startup.
-Components that require these services (such as MVC controllers) are then provided these services via constructor parameters or properties.
+Components that require these services (such as MVC controllers) are provided these services via constructor parameters or properties.

 To make `BloggingContext` available to MVC controllers, register it as a service.